tinsubb/github-action-project-managment/README.md

-# Git action and project managment and close an issue
+# Git action and project managment and close issues